ghermans/suitecrm_laravel/.github/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
-    with a clear title and description against the `dev` branch.
+    with a clear title and description against the `dev` or `hotfix` branch.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to
 license your work under the terms of the [MIT License](LICENSE) (if it